wrestle-R/Talent-Hunt/README.md

-Here’s a cleaned-up, visually engaging, and more user-friendly version of your README with emojis, clearer headings, better flow, and a placeholder for a video demo.
-This version preserves all the technical depth while making it more inviting and easier to navigate.

----

 # 🎯 Talent Hunt

 **Talent Hunt** is a powerful platform built to **empower students** by showcasing their skills, projects, and achievements — while seamlessly connecting them with **mentors, peers**, and **opportunities**.